polyrhythm-project/polyrhythm-maps/timeline/README.md

     </style>
 ```

-6. Save the `SliderControl.js` function as a javascript file within the same directory as the map.
+6. Create and save a new .js file with the contents of [SliderControl.js](https://github.com/dwilhelm89/LeafletSlider/blob/master/SliderControl.js)

+To direct your html document to the SliderControl, also include the following in the <head> element
+`<script src="./SliderControl.js"></script>`

+Open the js file.
 It should begin with `L.Control.SliderControl = L.Control.extend({`

 Replace the preset options with the following: